ElinaValieva/micronaut-quarkus-quickstarts/kotlin-k8s-aws-plugin/README.md

 > From `1.0.3` plugin support command options and plugin extensions.

-> Creation and build deployment for application by using templates(as a template or element listing) for Kubernetes and OpenShift using one common command.
+> From `1.0.3` plugin support creation and build deployment for application by using templates(as a template or element listing) for Kubernetes and OpenShift using one common command.

 ## Prerequisites :exclamation:
 - `OC` - for deploying to OpenShift